FTarfasse/quick-perf-wiki/Base-annotations.md

 ## @DisableQuickPerf or @FunctionalIteration
 To disable QuickPerf functionalities.<br>
-See [this worflow example](SQL-annotations#Worflow) illustration how to use  @DisableQuickPerf or @FunctionalIteration with SQL annotations.
+[This worflow example](SQL-annotations#Worflow) illustrates how to use  @DisableQuickPerf or @FunctionalIteration with SQL annotations.

 ## @DebugQuickPerf